LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation

 \section{Method}

 In this section, we present LatentFM, a conditional FM framework operating in the latent space for medical image segmentation.
-We first introduce conditional FM and describe how it is adapted to address the segmentation task.
-Next, we design two VAEs to encode both images and masks into their respective latent spaces while also providing the means to decode the model’s outputs.
+We first introduce conditional FM and describe how it is adapted for the segmentation task.
+Next, we design two VAEs to encode images and masks into their respective latent spaces, while also enabling the decoding of the model’s outputs.
 Finally, we integrate these components to learn the conditional mask distribution and perform segmentation indirectly through the latent domain, as shown in Fig.~\ref{fig:pipeline}.